This chapter contains the following:

 Manage Catalog Category Hierarchy

-If you manage a large number of products and services, you may need a way to organize the products in the catalog to make it easier for users to navigate to the products they want to buy.
-The category hierarchy presents a hierarchical view of the catalog to users.
+If you manage a large number of products and services, you can organize them in the catalog to help users navigate to the items they want to buy.
+The catalog category hierarchy presents a hierarchical view of the catalog to users.

 Categories are used to classify items.
-Category hierarchies allow you to create a parent category that includes child categories.
-When users navigate through the parent category, the child categories appear, making it easier to quickly find the products they need.
+With catalog category hierarchies you can create a parent category that includes child categories.
+When users navigate through a parent category, the child categories appear, helping them to quickly find the products they need.

 The figure below shows the category hierarchy for a catalog.
-There are two types of categories in the catalog that define a catalog hierarchy: browsing categories and item categories.
-It is not required to have the same number of levels in all branches of the hierarchy.
+You can define a catalog category hierarchy using two types of categories: browsing categories and item categories.
+You aren't required to have the same number of levels in all branches of the hierarchy.

 Browsing categories are also known as navigation categories.
-They define the category hierarchy for category browsing.
+Use them to define the catalog category hierarchy for category browsing.
 The category hierarchy helps users browse for catalog items.
-Browsing categories can be either a parent or child to another category, but cannot contain any items.
-Browsing categories are optional and companies can decide what categories should be enabled for browsing.
+Browsing categories can be either a parent or child to another category, but can't contain any items.
+Browsing categories are optional and you can decide what categories should be enabled for browsing.

-You can associate catalogs (local, punchout, informational) and request forms to the browsing categories.
-When user navigates to the category, the associated content type will be displayed.
-An alternative to setting up browsing categories is to tag punchout, informational, and request forms with keywords, so that users can find them when performing basic search.
+You can associate catalogs (such as local, punchout or informational) and request forms to the browsing categories.
+When a user navigates to a category, the associated content type is displayed.
+An alternative to setting up browsing categories is to tag punchout, informational, and request forms with keywords, so that users can find them when performing a basic search.

-Item categories are used to group items for various reports and programs.
+Item categories are also known as purchasing categories.
+Use them to group items for various reports and programs.
 An item category is a logical classification of items that have similar characteristics.
-For Procurement, every item must belong to an item category.
+For a catalog, every item must belong to an item category.
 You can: